Harold Alarcon

-Harold Reparo Alarcon (born March 18, 2002) is a Filipino college basketball player for the UP Fighting Maroons of the University Athletic Association of the Philippines (UAAP).
-He has won championships in the juniors and seniors division of the UAAP.
+Harold Reparo Alarcon (born March 18, 2002) is a Filipino professional basketball player for the San Juan Knights of the Maharlika Pilipinas Basketball League (MPBL).
+He has won championships in the juniors and seniors divisions of the University Athletic Association of the Philippines (UAAP) for the NU Bullpups and UP Fighting Maroons.

 Early life

 Alarcon was born in Silay City, Negros Occidental.
 At a young age, he was inspired to play basketball because of his aunts and his father, who played in barangay leagues.

 High school career

 Bacolod Tay Tung High School

 For three years, Alarcon attended Bacolod Tay Tung High School.
 At 13 years old, he also attended Jr. NBA camps in Cebu and Shanghai.

 Alarcon started getting more national attention during the 2017–18 NBTC season.
 In the Bacolod qualifiers, he posted a triple-double of 51 points, 10 rebounds, and 10 assists in a rout of Trinity Christian School.
 He went on to lead them to a spot in the 2018 NBTC National Finals.
 There, they lost in the first round to the NU Bullpups.
 He also played in the 2018 Palarong Pambansa.